pachadotdev/r-packages-ubuntu/README.md

 1. R
 2. R development tools (i.e, r-base-dev)
 3. Git
-4. RStudio Desktop from my PPA
+4. RStudio Desktop (stable or daily build)
+5. Quarto
-5. BSPM (R's Bridge to System Package Manager)
+6. BSPM (R's Bridge to System Package Manager)

 You can use it on a fresh or existing setup.